limelightgenius/TELECOM--END-TO-END-PROJECT/README.md

 # Telco Customer Churn Analysis
 ### End-to-End Data Analytics Portfolio Project
-Analysed 7,043 customer records to uncover why a telecom company was losing 26.6% of its customers annually , above industry average.
-Built a full analytics pipeline across four tools, identified contract type and tenure as the biggest churn drivers, and recommended strategies projected to recover over $500K in recurring revenue.
+Analysed 7,043 customer records to uncover why a fictional telecom company was losing 26.6% of its customers annually, which is above industry average.
+I Built a full analytics pipeline across four tools, identified contract type and tenure as the biggest churn drivers, and recommended strategies projected to recover over $500K in recurring revenue.

 **Tools:** Excel | MySQL | Python (Pandas, Matplotlib, Seaborn) | Power BI